Do you have Nipple Pain or Nipple Sensitivity?

 takes time for your nipples to get accustomed to nursing.
 In the meantime,

-using pure lanolin should help relieve normal sensitive nipples
+using pure lanolin and/or other natural nipple creams should help relieve normal sensitive nipples.

 Read more on how to identify the cause of your nipple pain